 No, the Project Business Foundation is no business entity.

 However, if you need active help, the Project Business Foundation can bring you in contact with experienced consultants, trainers, lawyers, and more.
 Contact me here.

 What does the Project Business Foundation need most to be successful?

 There is a need for input from field experts and practitioners on all organizational levels.

 Project Business is a global mega business, but it is also high-risk business.
 Case studies of approaches that worked, and those that didn’t, are welcome.
 And so are instructors and consultants, who want to contribute to better project business of clients.

-Owner of the Project Business Foundation
+Trainer, owner of the Project Business Foundation